mobbyliu/python-agents-examples/complex-agents/note-taking-assistant/README.md

-# Note Taking Assistant with Medical Notes Frontend
+# Medical Note Taking Assistant

 This demo shows a medical note-taking assistant that transcribes conversations between doctors and patients, generating structured medical notes in real-time.